Currently, I'm a research fellow at the

 context of extreme nutritional variability, which is a driver of intergenerational

 evolutionary changes.
-I am keen to explore how predictable or unpredictable nutritional dynamics
+I'm keen to explore how predictable or unpredictable nutritional dynamics

 determine life history, the mechanisms that regulate these effects, and how these mechanisms and